UX Designers

 4. Prototyping and User Testing

-UX designers build interactive prototypes to test and validate design concepts.
-Prototypes are interactive models that simulate the user experience.
-These tools help UX designers iterate and refine their designs before development.
-Like wireframes, prototypes are essential tools for UX designers.
-Prototypes allow users to interact with the product and provide feedback.
-They can be low-fidelity (lo-fi) or high-fidelity (hi-fi).
+UX designers build interactive prototypes so they can test—and validate—design concepts.
+Prototypes—interactive models that simulate the user experience—are tools that help UX designers iterate and refine their designs before going into development.
+Like wireframes, prototypes are essential tools for UX designers, and they let users interact with the product—and then give feedback on it.
+They can be low-fidelity (lo-fi) or high-fidelity (hi-fi) in terms of how sophisticated they are.
 The former are especially useful early in the design process, while the latter are typically far more expensive representations of how the final product will look.
 In any case, prototypes enable designers to iterate and refine their designs based on user insights.

 Image of a design team doing paper prototyping.